aw8563/website/README.md

 ------------

 You'll need to have Python 3 and virtualenv installed.
 It's also highly recommended that you [install virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html), which will make your life a lot easier.
 I will be using virtualenv wrapper commands in my installation & run instructions.
+You don't NEED to have virtualenvwrapper - if you want to climb to High Hrothgar without fast travel, feel free.

 Installation & Running
 ----------------------